SceneMaker/VisualSceneMaker/plugins/mindbotrobot/DEVELOPER.md

-# Test ROS Communication
+# Mindbot Cobot communication plugin - development notes

-This is a standalone Java project to test the communication with a ROS machine as a standalone executable.
+This document explains the development guidelines for this plugin.

-This is NOT a VSM plugin!
-This is just a small test project.
-Code here for testing and sharing.
+It contains also a small stand-alone class to test the communication without running a VSM project.

-## Problem
+## Problem description

 From a machine running VSM (VSM-machine, likely running windows), we want to connect to a remote machine (normally running Linux Ubuntu) on which a [ROS](https://www.ros.org/) instance runs (ROS-machine).